 The experience gained in implementing the MDGs has shown that in order to be sustainable, development cooperation must look beyond technical and financial assistance to people-centered approaches and solutions devised from the ground up.
 Volunteer groups are central to this approach.

-The full set of documents from VIOs is available under Resources - From VIOs
+The full set of post-2015 related documents from VIOs is available under Resources - VIOs materials

 - Integrating volunteerism in the zero draft rev1 of the SDGs (July 2014)